BayetLab/infant-EEG-MVPA-tutorial/README.md

 # infant-EEG-MVPA-tutorial
 Tutorial toolbox for MVPA decoding of EEG data
 Classification is implemented in Python and Matlab
-Euclidean distance based decoding implemented in python only
+Euclidean distance based decoding implemented in Python only

 ### Directories
 ```